mdolab/pygeo/paper/paper.md

 - [x] VSP pic
 - [] other pic?
 -->
-The free-form deformation (FFD) method [@Sederberg1986] is one of the most popular three-dimensional geometry parameterization approaches.
+The free-form deformation (FFD) method [@Sederberg1986] is one of the most popular three-dimensional geometry parameterization approaches [@Zhang2018a].
 This approach embeds the entire reference geometry in a parameterized volume.
 The set of control points that determine the shape of the volume are displaced to manipulate the points inside.
 <!--JLA: The control points do not have to be (and often are not) on the surface of the embedding volume -->